Other medications sometimes used to treat high blood pressure

 - Heart failure

-- Previous heart attack
+- Previous heart attack or stroke

-- High risk of coronary artery disease
+- Coronary artery disease

 - Enlarged or thickened left chamber of the heart (left ventricular hypertrophy)